szkjn/szkjn/README.md

-ex-opera singer, digital artist & data analyst in training currently enrolled at Epitech Coding Academy
+ex-opera singer, digital artist, machine learning and data analysis graduate from Epitech Coding Academy 2021

 <!---
 szkjn/szkjn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.